-All International Students attending Red Deer Public Schools are invited to participate in the cap and gown graduation ceremonies no matter what grade level they are Students are encouraged to participate in the ceremony.
-You must let your counselor at the high school know that you want to participate and pay the small fee for the cap and gown rental.
+There are options for international students to participate in Graduation ceremonies as special guest or as graduates if they meet the requirements for graduation.
+You must let your counselor at the high school know that you want to participate and pay the associated fees for the cap and gown rental.
 There is no special attire required for this portion of graduation as clothing is covered by the gown.
+Only grade 12 students may participate in the prom.